by Alex Vikoulov

 c.
-Particles Are Convertible Into Other Particles and Energy: everything in reality that's fundamental (think of 0s and 1s) can be converted into everything else.
+Particles Are Convertible Into Other Particles and Energy: everything in reality that's what we consider fundamental can be converted into everything else.
 Energy can be converted into matter, and matter can be converted back to energy, as noted by the well-known Einstein's formula E = mc^2.
 Electrons, quarks, photons, neutrinos that are regarded as elementary particles are all convertible into all the other particles thanks to the so-called gauge symmetry transformation.
 Reverse engineering the physical world suggests that matter evolved from light, as a standing quantum wave, light alone in a vacuum can collide to create matter.
 In contrast, the Standard Model of particle physics says that photons can’t collide, so a definitive test of the “Physical World as Virtual Reality” hypothesis is possible.
 Once we see that light alone collides in a vacuum to create matter, the particle model may be soon replaced by one based on information processing.

 d.
 Emergent Gravity: in 2010, renowned string theorist Erik Verlinde from the University of Amsterdam proposed that gravity is not a fundamental force of Nature, but rather an “emergent phenomenon.”
 Verlinde has come up with a set of equations that explains galactic rotation curves by viewing gravity as an emergent force — a result of the quantum structure of space.
 The idea is related to Dark Energy, which scientists think is the cause for the accelerating expansion of our Universe.
 Verlinde thinks that what we see as Dark Matter is actually just interactions between galaxies and the sea of Dark Energy in which they’re embedded.